 This is the personal website and blog of academic librarian Hannah Shelley.
-It isn't part of my paid work, but a personal project where I explore ideas about libraries, technology, and culture.
-It often overlaps with my professional interests, but the views here are entirely my own.
+It's a personal project where I explore ideas about libraries, technology, and culture.
+It often overlaps with my professional interests, but the views here are entirely my own and not part of my paid work.

 This site reflects my values around accessible, user-centered design, owning your digital presence, and my fondness for the "old web."
 Simple and hand-coded, but with some of the luxuries of new web (but only the good bits).
 I do it this way beause it's fun and nostalgic for me, and I like the control and freedom that platforms and templates don't provide.